Bell Rooms Building

-The Bell Rooms building is located in the former "Red Light" District in Redding, which saw its heyday in the 1940s, particularly with the influx of workers during the construction of the Shasta Dam project.
+The Bell Rooms building is located in Redding's former "Red Light" District, which saw its heyday in the 1940s, particularly due to the influx of workers during the construction of the Shasta Dam project.
 However, the brick buildings in this neighborhood, which was known as "The Alley" and was listed as "Block 13" on early maps of the city, date back to as early as 1900.

 At the turn of the twentieth century, warehouses, breweries, saloons, and hotels cropped up near the railroad tracks along Shasta Street as Redding became an industrial hub in Northern California.
 In an effort to re-zone the area, the city attempted to remove this neighborhood from coverage by the Redding Fire Department.
 It subsequently asked all residents to relocate into tenements erected by the city on Center Street.
 Three weeks later, a fire swept through the Block 13 neighborhood, leveling several blocks entirely, and anyone who remained was forced to relocate or rebuild.

 After another fire swept through this neighborhood in September 1908, the city required people to rebuild in brick, instead of wood.
 The local brick manufacturing plant, Holt & Gregg, provided many of the bricks during this period of reconstruction.
 This included a property that was built in 1908 on the corner of Shasta and California Streets, which later became known as the Bell Rooms building due to its proximity to the railroad tracks and the track signaling bell.
 During the 1940s, the Bell Rooms building became part of the now infamous "Red Light" district that emerged in this neighborhood, particularly with the influx of workers to the area during the construction of the Shasta Dam.